Glossary entry (derived from question below)

 At least to US readers, the associations of 'emancipation' are with slavery and women's emancipation, as Miriam pointed out.
 With all due respect, the disadvantages suffered by ethnic groups, persons from impoverished backgrounds, etc. in modern European society are not comparable to the structural oppression of slavery.

+4 KudoZ points awarded for this answer.
 Comment: "Thanks Ken.
 I think this is the best translation."

 +2